What You Need To Know About Long-Term Care Insurance

 What’s more, you should pre-authorize the right person to speak to the insurance company on your behalf, and not just rely on a power of attorney.
 That said, you should definitely have a well-drafted, updated, and regularly reviewed power of attorney on file as well.

 Once you are in your 40s, your long-term care policy should be reviewed annually to evaluate new insurance products on the market and update your policy based on your changing needs.
 Whatever you do, once you have a policy in place, make sure you don’t miss a premium payment, because if you stop paying, even for a short period of time, you’ll lose all of the money you invested and will have no access to the benefits when you need them.

-Reach out to us, as your Personal Family Lawyer®, for support in finding the right long-term care policy for your particular situation.
+Reach out to us for support in finding the right long-term care policy for your particular situation.
 Long-term care insurance, along with life insurance, are key components in your estate plan.
 When combined with the right estate planning vehicles, you can rest assured your family will be protected and provided for no matter what happens to you.
 Contact us today to learn more.